wasdpkj/Microduino-IDE-Support/README.md

 ### 2017-07-14：
 - Library进行了一次大更新，可能会和之前的程序有不兼容
 - 如需下载更新前的老版本，可去OLD分支下载：[OLD-Download](https://github.com/wasdpkj/Microduino-IDE-Support/tree/OLD)
-- libraries have made a major update and may be incompatible with previous programs
+- The libraries have been updated greatly and the new ones maybe incompatible with the previous programs.
-- To download the old version before the update, go to OLD branch download：[OLD-Download](https://github.com/wasdpkj/Microduino-IDE-Support/tree/OLD)
+- To download the old version before the update, please go to OLD branch：[OLD-Download](https://github.com/wasdpkj/Microduino-IDE-Support/tree/OLD)

-#### We do a lot of libraries related work, to better support Microduino and mCookie Module
+#### We do a lot of work related to the libraries for better support of Microduino and mCookie Modules
-#### libraries are not included in the support package, You will need to install support packages and libraries separately
+#### The libraries are not included in the support package, so you need to install the support package and the libraries separately
 #### 支持包中未包含库，你需要分别安装支持包和库

-How to add support packages for Microduino：
+How to add the support package for Microduino：
 ------------
-- Add a URL for a package to "File>Preferences>Additional Boards Manager URLs"
+- Add the URL for the package to "File>Preferences>Additional Boards Manager URLs
   - URL:https://github.com/wasdpkj/Microduino-IDE-Support/raw/master/package_Microduino_index.json
 - Tools>Board>Boards Manager...
-- Select the board and version you want to install
+- Select the board and the latest version you want to install
   - "Microduino AVR Boards"
   - "Microduino ESP32 Boards"
-- Wait for all downloads to complete
+- Wait for it to download completely
 - Close Boards Manager
 - Select the board at "Tools>Board"
   - "Microduino/mCookie-device"
   - "Microduino CoreESP32"

-How to add support libraries for Microduino：
+How to add the libraries for Microduino：
 ------------
 - Clone this project or Download: [Microduino-IDE-Support-master.zip](https://github.com/wasdpkj/Microduino-IDE-Support/archive/master.zip)
-- We recommend: first clear the Arduino installation directory libraries folder, to prevent some of the library conflict:
+- We recommend: first clear the Arduino installation directory libraries folder, to prevent the conflict between libraries:
-  - for example Servo, We have modified the code to support more cores
+  - For example Servo, we have modified the code to support more cores
 - Copy the libraries folder to the Arduino installation directory

 Website: